bengqeng/siatk/README.md

 just acces your url on local or server :) it will give you the information how to set it :)

-dont forget to remove the '_' on _database.php for each config (development, local, production)

 --> Happy Code :) <--